Eray-OZ/DreamJournalMobile/memory-bank/projectbrief.md

-# Project Brief: Dream Journal Mobile
+# Project Brief: REM

 ## Project Overview

-A mobile application built with **Expo (React Native)** that allows users to record their dreams and receive AI-powered analysis using the **Gemini API**.
+A premium dream journaling application (formerly Dream Journal Mobile) built with **Expo (React Native)** that allows users to record their dreams and receive AI-powered analysis using the **Gemini API**.
+Optimized for a "Deep Nebula" aesthetic with immersive animations.

 ## Core Requirements